stub42/cassandra-charm/README.md

 ## Oracle Java SE

-Cassandra recommends using Oracle Java SE 8.
+While OpenJDK is now supported, it is still often recommended to use Oracle Java SE 8.
 Unfortunately, this software is accessible only after accepting Oracle's click-through license making deployments using it much more cumbersome.
 You will need to download the Oracle Java SE 8 Server Runtime for Linux, and place the tarball at a URL accessible to your deployed units.
 The config item `private_jre_url` needs to be set to this URL.

 # Usage